sparkflows/sparkflows-docs/docs/aws/admin-guide/access-and-reload.rst

 Access and Reload Samples
 ==============

-Access Sparkflows & Create Users
+Access Sparkflows and Create Users
 ---------------------

 Pick the public IP or DNS of the machine from AWS Console -> Instances and hit the URL: http://sparkflows_IP:8080